 Forcing people to open up and come to terms with their emotions is one part of it.
 But when I ask Daniel what it is specifically about Foundation House that these men and women find so effective, based on their feedback, he points to Wednesday nights.

-The weekly relapse prevention meet-ups are an extension of the residential program, providing a forum where former and current residents can come together and speak openly with one another.
+The weekly Wednesday relapse prevention meet-ups are an extension of the residential program, providing a space where current and former residents can come together and speak candidly with one another.
 Some are here for the very first time, while others have been coming back, week after week, for years.

 “They’re beautiful, Wednesday nights,” Tommy tells me.
 “Everyone’s here helping each other.”